BenJAlbrecht/ESL-Replication/README.md

 # ESL-Replication
+Python code for algorithmic replication of ESL!
+The bible of statistical learning (to me) https://hastie.su.domains/ElemStatLearn/

+## Description
 Python code replicating figures and computations from Elements of Statistical Learning.
 Algorithms coded from scratch.

 1. [Chapter 3 Examples](Chapter%203%20Examples)